 Research has found correlations between the prevalence in the number of community assets in four domains to school readiness and life-long well-being.
 Alameda County with 10 assets out of a possible 12, exceeds the state average for 9.
-Supervisorial District 4 has an average of 9.8 Strong Start Index assets.
+Supervisorial District 5 has an average of 10.3 Strong Start Index assets.

 ALAMEDA COUNTY KINDERGARTEN READINESS

-Kindergarten Readiness in 2021-202218
+Kindergarten Readiness in 2021-2022

 According to parents/caregivers, 33% of children were fully ready for kindergarten compared to 44% in 2019.
 Structural inequities compounded by the COVID-19 pandemic have impacted children, families, and communities.

 Achievement gaps persist for children who are not ready for kindergarten.

-^{} 4 in 5

-children who are not ready for kindergarten continue to struggle academically in third grade (2018)19.
+111 4 in 5 children who are not ready for kindergarten continue to struggle academically in third grade (2018).
 Road to Kindergarten Readiness

-A

-ВС

-who participated in the Oakland Resilient Families Guaranteed Income pilot reported significantly higher readiness than other similar families.
-EARLY CARE & EDUCATION 75% of the families reported barriers to ECE, primarily due to COVID-19-related closures and reduced hours and the cost of care.
-FREEDOM FROM DISCRIMINATION As noted by our Research Advisory Group, discrimination based on racism and classism negatively impacts family's ability to access services and resources and undermines conditions needed for kindergarten readiness.
-FAMILY HEALTH & WELL-BEING 67% of parents / caregivers expressed concern about their child's health and well-being.
-Community, Family, and School conditions affecting kindergarten readiness were determined through analysis of 3,000+ surveys and the input of a 30-member Research Advisory Group comprising parents/ caregivers, early care and education professionals, transitional/kindergarten teachers, and community leaders.
-Learn more about the study sample and methodology in Appendix D of the 2021 Kindergarten indicated that help connecting to resources was important to them; only 12% of all families had actually received this kind of assistance.
+in the KRA 2021-22 study who participated in the Oakland Resilient Families Guaranteed Income pilot reported significantly higher readiness than other similar families.

+THRIVING

+of assistance.

+NEIGHBORHOODS

+65% of the families

+indicated that help connecting

+to resources was important to

+them; only 12% of all families

+had actually received this kind

+& EDUCATION 75% of the families

+EARLY CARE

+reported barriers to ECE. primarily due to COVID-19-related closures and reduced hours and the cost of care.

+FREEDOM FROM DISCRIMINATION As noted by our Research Advisory Group, discrimination based on racism and classism

+negatively impacts family's ability to access services and resources and undermines conditions needed for kindergarten readiness.

+Α

+вС

+about their child's health and well-being.